 She has studied the dances of the Middle East with expert instructors from around the world, including Morocco, Ranya Renée, Mahmoud Reda, Artemis Mourat, and Reyhan Tuzsuz.
 She has taught dance through Yale University Sports and Recreation (New Haven, CT) and Wild Lily Dance Studio (St. John's, NL) and spent six years as a choreographer and performer with the Yale Belly Dance Society.

-- Oriental dance (Arabic: raqs sharqi) - A solo improvisational style performed in many Middle Eastern countries.
-Oriental dance expresses the sound and feeling of the music through intricate movements of the hips, abdomen, chest, and shoulders and sometimes incorporates spectacular props like veil, Isis wings, and sword.
+- Raqs sharqi ("Eastern" or "Oriental" dance) - A solo improvisational style performed in many Middle Eastern countries.
+Raqs sharqi expresses the sound and feeling of the music through intricate movements of the hips, abdomen, chest, and shoulders and sometimes incorporates spectacular props like veil, Isis wings, and sword.

 - Saidi - A proud and playful folkloric style from Upper (southern) Egypt that often features a cane (assaya) as a prop.
 Some of the movements of Saidi dance mimic aspects of daily life in rural Egypt, such as rowing a boat on the Nile, threshing grain in the fields, and the prancing of Saidi horses.